Grand Marais in Cook County, Minnesota — The American Midwest (Upper Plains)

 Department of the Interior

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.

 Location.
 47° 45.041′ N, 90° 19.979′ W. Marker is in Grand Marais, Minnesota, in Cook County.
-Marker is at the intersection of Broadway Avenue and First Street, on the right when traveling north on Broadway Avenue.
+It is at the intersection of Broadway Avenue and First Street, on the right when traveling north on Broadway Avenue.
 Touch for map.
 Marker is in this post office area: Grand Marais MN 55604, United States of America.
 Touch for directions.

 Also see . . .

-1. The History of Bally Blacksmith Shop - Historic Cook County.
+1. The History of Bally Blacksmith Shop - Historic Cook County .
 (Submitted on August 5, 2022.)

 2. History of the Bally Blacksmith Shop - Northern Wilds Magazine.
 (Submitted on August 5, 2022.)

-3. Minnesota SP Bally Blacksmith Shop - National Archives Catalog .
+3. Minnesota SP Bally Blacksmith Shop - National Archives Catalog.

 from the Statement of Significance (1985):(Submitted on August 5, 2022.)